 Although the FDA approved a generic in 2019, no generic actually existed until December 2021, when Sandoz launched its generic of NARCAN®.
 With discount cards, this generic form of NARCAN® nasal spray can cost as little as $30, though it costs around $50 with a discount card at most pharmacies.
 It’s not clear whether you can actually find this generic in pharmacies yet.

 We recommend not bothering with buying NARCAN® from a pharmacy and, instead, getting a free NARCAN® injection kit by finding a harm reduction program near you.

-If you live near Jackson, Tennessee, you can get free naloxone from us.
-We give out NARCAN® and generic naloxone kits for free.
-Simply reach out to us by Facebook or by filling out our Contact Us page.
+If you live in West Tennessee, you can get free naloxone from us.
+We give out NARCAN® and generic injectable naloxone kits for free.
+Simply reach out to us by Facebook or by using our Contact Us page.

 If you don’t live in West Tennessee, scroll back up to the top of this page and use any of the six options we’ve listed to find naloxone near you.